walkerab/ghetto-box-site/index.md

 </div>

+### How Does it Work?

+You add the classes to your markup.

+### Give it Five Minutes

+GhettoBox is quite different from other CSS libraries and its use of presentational classes may be offensive to some.
+It's very nature seems to go against so-called CSS best practices, but as I am sure you have heard before, it is time to start questioning best practices.

+As bizarre as this library may look, there is a great deal of thought and research behind it and the decisions made.

+- Avoid Bloat
+- Avoid Specificity
+- Keep it Simple!

 ### Philosophy

-The guiding principle is that most common layouts can be broken down into:
+The guiding principle is that most page layouts can be broken down into:

-- Rectangles of predefined widths
+- Rectangles that flow left-to-right and wrap around
 - Padding inside the rectangles
 - Content inside the padding (This controls the height of the rectangles)
-- The rectangles flow left-to-right and wrap around when necessary
 - Some helpers for alignment

 Note that these are *not* original concepts by any means.
-The majority of CSS grid systems already fall under this description.
+The majority of CSS grid systems already follow similar concepts.

-What *is* different is that GhettoBox gives you more control over the process.
+What *is* different is that GhettoBox gives you more control in the process.
+It allows you to easily adjust:

-- Vertical Alignment
+- Horizontal & Vertical Alignment
-- Widths, Padding, Font-Size, Alignment - Can be controlled per element and per screen size
+- Padding
+- Font-Size
+- Width

+And to be able to adjust them responsively depending on the screen size.

 <!--
 ### Give it Five Minutes